kelixirr/AI-Projects/Deep Learning Projects/LeNet/README.md

 - The implementation deviates in:
   - Connection scheme after the first downsampling layer.
 The original model used a non-complete connection scheme after the first downsampling layer, which is not implemented here.
-  - The final layer in the original architecture employed a radial basis function (RBF) activation and a different loss function.
-This project uses softmax activation and sparse categorical cross-entropy loss.
+  - The final layer in the original architecture employed a radial basis function (RBF) activation and a different loss function (MAP-based).
+This project uses softmax activation and  categorical cross-entropy loss.

 ### Conclusion